michael-brennan2005/mermaid/PLAN.md

     - KISS: Do webgpu in JS-land, profile & rewrite later usign Zig and making compatibility layer
     - WASM support is a bitch so let's just focus on that, better now than later having to rewrite a bunch of native code -> wasm.
 Also its insanely fast compilation I enjoy it
         - Fun toolchain exploring!
+    - Look into issues about string encoding (js is maybe utf-16?
+Zig is ascii)
     - Clause encoding
         - Fix everything at 8 bytes (so lots of padding, maybe a TODO: thing in future)
         - Opcode (1 byte)